CJCXZRO/railsgirls.github.io/README.md

 {% endhighlight %}
 ```

 If you aren't editing the code blocks, you can safely ignore this.
-If you want pygments, you can follow the [install instructions](http://jekyllrb.com/docs/installation/) in the "Pygments" section.
+If you want to pygments, you can follow the [install instructions](http://jekyllrb.com/docs/installation/) in the "Pygments" section.

 ### Run jekyll